-I am able to enlarge the text of Twitter using the Zoom screen magnifier built in to iOS devices- read more about iOS accessibility settings here.
+I am able to enlarge the text of Twitter using the Zoom screen magnifier built in to iOS devices.

 Accessibility for screen readers

-Twitter’s website can be navigated using many common screen readers with ease, though it’s impossible to know how every individual type of screen reader will interact with the website.
+Twitter’s website works with many common screen readers, including NVDA, Narrator, and VoiceOver.
+That said, it’s impossible to know how every individual type of screen reader will interact with the website.
 However, there is no reason to believe that the website will not be compatible with screen readers.

 I have had awesome luck using Twitter with Select-to-Speak and it works well with TalkBack too.
-The Android app does not have any customizations for screen reader users available other than the ability to compose image descriptions- more on that in a minute.
-Users can have a shortcut for Select-to-Speak or TalkBack on their home screen- read more about enabling this in Android Pie here.
+The Android app does not have any customizations for screen reader users other than the ability to compose image descriptions- more on that in a minute.

-The Twitter iOS app works well with VoiceOver and users have the option to customize their Voiceover experience in the accessibility settings of the app.
+The Twitter iOS app works well with VoiceOver.
+Users have the option to customize their Voiceover experience in the accessibility settings of the app.
 They can choose whether to have usernames read out loud in timelines, have shortened URLs read to them, or have the symbol # be pronounced as hashtag.
-Read more about learning to use VoiceOver here.

 Adding alt text to images

-Before I learned about alt text in images, I would sometimes spend several minutes trying to figure out what is in a picture that someone posted on Twitter- is it a guide dog or just a pile of leaves?
+Before I learned about alt text in images, I would sometimes spend several minutes trying to figure out what is in a picture.
 I recommend that every Twitter user enable to ability to compose image descriptions or alt text that describes what is in an image for someone who is blind or has low vision.
 For example, if I posted a photo of my professor’s service dog, I would write the description as “Grady the labradoodle is lying down in the grass while wearing a harness and looking up at the camera as if he’s about to sneeze.”
-Read more about writing image descriptions here and read more about service dogs here.

 How to enable alt text descriptions: